Names of the Berber people: Amazigh

 Relatedly, the endonym of Berber languages is typically Tamazight, and in English, "Tamazight" and "Berber languages" are often used interchangeably.
 "Tamazight" may also be used to a specific language, such as Central Atlas Tamazight or Standard Moroccan Amazigh, depending on the context of its usage.

-According to Academic Fazia Aïtel, although Amazigh as a term had been used throughout history, its use as a claim on collective indigenous North African identity is more recent.
-She has pointed to the 1945 poem “Kker a mmis umazigh” (“Rise up Son of Amazigh”) by Mohand Idir Aït Amrane as its first use a cultural claim.
+Although Amazigh as a term had been used throughout history, its use as a claim on collective indigenous North African identity is more recent.
+Many scholars suggest that the 1945 poem “Kker a mmis umazigh” (“Rise up Son of Amazigh”) by Mohand Idir Aït Amrane to be its first use as a cultural claim.

 Etymology

-The root word maziġ in the name Amazigh could be related to early Libyco-Berber tribes, which had been referred to as Mazices in some sources.
+Some scholars suggest that the root word maziġ in the name Amazigh may be related to early Libyco-Berber tribes, which had been referred to as Mazices in some sources.
 According to Ibn Khaldun, the name Mazîgh is derived from one of the early ancestors of the Berbers.

 According to the Berber author Leo Africanus, Amazigh meant 'free man'; some argued that there is no root of M-Z-Ɣ meaning 'free' in the modern Berber languages.
 However, mmuzeɣ ('to be noble', 'generous') exists among the Imazighen of Central Morocco and tmuzeɣ ('to free oneself', 'revolt') exists among the Kabyles of Ouadhia.
 Further, Amazigh also has a cognate in the Tuareg word Amajegh, meaning 'noble'.